5 Habits That Separate People Who Age Well From Those Who Don’t

 The people who thrive in their 50s and 60s didn’t wait to get there.
 They started making the right moves in their 30s and 40s — consistently, not perfectly.
 And the gap between them and everyone else compounds every single year.

 This isn’t a conversation about genetics or luck.
 It’s a conversation about daily decisions — the kind that feel invisible in the moment but accumulate into something extraordinary over time.
+Here are the five that matter most.

 The FoundationYour birth year is fixed.
 Your biological age is not.